Day 70 - Saturday, August 17, 2002

 I made it to Seattle and am finished riding for the trip.
 Even though I have five days before my flight leaves I don't feel like riding any more because 4500 miles is just enough for me.
 I'll spend the next few days packing my bike and trailer in a box, exploring Seattle and Vancover, and writing my ride summaries.
 There is a great used book store near the hostel where I bought a few books to read during the next week or so.

-The ride to Bremerton was uneventful and gave me time to do some more reflection on my summer of riding.
 Bremerton is supported in large part by the naval station here.
 This town is also famous for its shipbuilding operations.

-I made it to the 9:00am ferry to Seattle just before it shoved off on its hourlong cruise to the other side of the Puget Sound.
+I made it to the 9:00am ferry to Seattle just before it shoved off on its hour long cruise to the other side of the Puget Sound.
 There are dozens of ferrys that run across the sound and between the islands.
 Here is a picture of my bike on the deck of the ship and a shot of the foggy Seattle skyline.

-The hostel opens its checkin desk at 1:00pm so I had some time to explore the Pike Place Market and have some lunch at the Pike Brewery & Pub.
+The hostel opens its checkin desk at 1:00pm so I had some time to explore the Pike Place Market and eat some lunch at the Pike Brewery & Pub.
 The Pike Place Fish Market is a must see stop while in Seattle.
 I once saw a television show that featured this place but didn't know it was here until I saw what was going on.
 They throw fish.
 They don't lob fish, they hurl fish through the air.
 Shoppers pick out a fish or crab at the street level coolers and the salesmen throw the fish to guys waiting in the packaging area.
 It's absolutely amazing!
 I took a good deal of video of this amazing event - here are some still frames:

 Here's another series of thrown fish and a picture of Pike Place.